-The Company has one class of share, which carries no special rights or rights to fixed income.
-There are no restrictions on the transfer of these shares or restrictions on voting rights.
+None of the shares have or had any special rights or rights to fixed income in the current or previous year.
+There are and have been no restrictions on the transfer of these shares or restrictions on voting rights in either the current or previous year.